 Ph.D. students must be registered full time for the duration of their program.
-Students are expected to complete the required 5.0 credits of coursework and the field examination by the end of their second year.
-Students will not be allowed to register in INAF 6909 until their research prospectus has been successfully defended.
-Students who have not successfully completed these requirements on time will be subject to a review to determine continuation in the program.
+Students are expected to successfully complete the field comprehensive examination (0.5 credit) by the end of the first year, the required 4.0 credits of coursework by the end of their second year, and defend their research prospectus (0.5 credit) no later than the end of the third year.